nibalizer/OBS-Opensource.com/post.md

 OBS is Open Broadcaster Software.
-It's latest version, OBS Studio, is in now in version 19.0.3.
+It's latest version, OBS Studio, is in now on version 19.0.3.
 Installer downloads are available for Mac and Windows, and repositories are available for a variety of Linux flavors.

 ## What is OBS Studio